zachahn/the_bath_of_zahn/README.md

 The rules here were generally guided by a few principles:

 1. Prefer what the Ruby community seems to follow as a whole
-1. Prefer rules which make it easier to collaborate
+1. Prefer rules which result in a smaller `git diff`
 1. Avoid unnecessarily changing default behavior